-Trust Bank Limited has 2 (Two) subsidiaries i.e.
+Trust Bank Limited has 3 (Three) subsidiaries i.e.

-- ☐ Trust Bank Investment Limited - ☐ Trust Bank Securities Limited.
+- ☐ Trust Bank Investment Limited

+- ☐ Trust Bank Securities Limited

+- ☐ Trust Axiata Digital Limited

-A brief description of the Bank and its subsidiaries are given below:
+A brief description of the Bank and its subsidiary are given below:

 Trust Bank Limited: The bank was established as a Public Limited Company (Banking Company) as on the 17th June 1999 under the Companies Act 1994 for carrying out all kinds of banking activities and commenced its operation on the 17th June, 1999 with the permission of Bangladesh Bank.